-Disney turns to profit as reopened parks bolster revenue
+Disney swings to profit as reopened parks bolster revenue

-The Walt Disney Co. turned a profit in its most recent quarter as reopened parks provided a revenue bounce.
+The Walt Disney Co. swung to a profit in its most recent quarter as reopened parks provided a revenue bounce.

 Revenue in the parks and products division surged to $4.3 billion from $1.1 billion a year ago, as theme parks closed last year were open for part or all of this year’s quarter.
 Disney World in Florida has been open since last summer; California’s Disneyland only came back at the end of April.